morgansleeper/MiniDisc-on-Mac/README.md

 * 💎 **[Platinum-MD](https://github.com/gavinbenda/platinum-md)**

 Platinum-MD is a local application rather than a webapp, but otherwise offers a similar experience and feature-set to Web MiniDisc.
-It takes a bit more work to set-up, requiring manual installation of some necessary components through the terminal, but once that's done it provides a nicely intuitive graphical interface for easily moving music to your NetMD player.
+It takes a bit more work to set up, requiring manual installation of some necessary components through the terminal, but once that's done it provides a nicely intuitive graphical interface for easily moving music to your NetMD player.

 * \>_   **netmdcli**